 This is an exciting age for reading and choosing books together.
 As your child approaches his third birthday, let him pick out the majority of the books you read together, whether that means going to the library together and allowing him to choose three to five books to check-out or giving him an allowance and heading to your local bookstore so he can buy his own book.

 Kids this age love to handle books and turn the pages.
-It’s not uncommon to see a toddler carrying her book around – in the car, to older siblings’ sports practices, and to the store.
+It’s not uncommon to see a toddler carrying his book around – in the car, to older siblings’ sports practices, and to the store.
 Reading is a major milestone and one that your almost-three-year-old will most likely feel very proud of.

 Toddlers tend to gravitate to books that are short and tell simple stories about animals, cars and trucks, adventures, other kids their age, favorite activities, families, and books that reinforce what they are learning.
 And while there are thousands of best-sellers, a few seem to top the favorite list more than others.
 Guess how much I love you by Sam McBratney; Chicka Chicka Boom Boom by Bill Martin Jr and John Archambault; Don’t Let the Pigeon Drive the Bus by Mo Wilems; Cars and Trucks and Things That Go by Richard Scarry; Goodnight Moon by Margaret Wise Brown; The Very Hungry Caterpillar by Eric Carle; Where The Wild Things Are by Maurice Sendak; Brown Bear, Brown Bear, What Do You See by Bill Martin Jr. and Eric Carle; We’re Going on a Bear Hunt by Michael Rosen and Helen Oxenbury; Sheep in a Jeep by Nancy E. Shaw and Margot Apple; and of course anything Dr. Seuss!